Fernandasf/Isolated_speech_recognition/README.md

 # Isolated_speech_recognition
-This code presents an isolated speech recognition system baseaded in the MFCC and HMM.
+This code presents an isolated word recognition system based in MFCC and HMM.